A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory

 \section{Acknowledgments}

 The authors are deeply grateful to their families for love, wisdom and understanding.
-We are extremely grateful to Artem A. Alexandrov for his help in typing the paper.
-Finally, we express special gratitude to Sergey E. Kuratov and Alexander V. Andriyash for supporting this research at an early stage at the Center for Fundamental and Applied Research (Dukhov Research Institute of Automatics).
+We are very grateful to Artem A. Alexandrov for his help in typing the paper.
+Also, we express special gratitude to Sergey E. Kuratov and Alexander V. Andriyash for supporting this research at an early stage at the Center for Fundamental and Applied Research (Dukhov Research Institute of Automatics).
 Finally, we are very grateful to Reviewer for many valuable comments and advice on this paper.